“Life is a series of hellos and goodbyes and I’m afraid it’s time for goodbye again…” ~Billy Joel

 Traveling + Love

 And now, we’ve been together several years and are still very much in love.
 In fact, I think I’ve finally reached that deeper love that I’d been missing.
 We weathered some ups and downs and are even stronger for it.
-And soon, yes, I will be living back in New Jersey most of the time.

 I never expected or even wanted any ‘Hollywood ending’ for my life.
 But in my own way, I still got one.
 I left my hometown and lived elsewhere for two decades.
 I circled the globe to return to the very first place I had started my life.
 And now it seems my life has come full circle.